Coder-Python/real-estate-price-prediction/README.md

 ## Feature selection :

-MLJAR was used for this task on another Jupyter notebook, based on the result we select the following features :
+MLJAR was used for this task on another Jupyter notebook, based on the results we select the following features :

 * Living_Area